jaredbosch/park-model-fresh/README.md

 ## Supabase database setup

 Create a `reports` table that can store the generated HTML along with any of the optional metadata you want to persist.
-The API **requires** the table to exist with at least a `report_html` column.
+The API works best when the table includes a `report_html` column, but it will still persist the structured JSON state even if that field is absent (a warning will be logged and returned to the client).
 The following SQL creates a compatible schema you can paste into the Supabase SQL editor:

 ```sql
 create table if not exists public.reports (